-Loaded with 200-grams of insulation, and Omni-Heat reflective technology in the liner, this boot will keep feet warm in sub-zero conditions.
-While there is ample insulation throughout the boot, the sole of this boot is relatively thin, and a source of heat loss during our super cold days out in the field.
+Loaded with 200-grams of insulation and Omni-Heat heat-reflective technology in the liner, this boot keeps feet warm in freezing conditions.
+While there is ample insulation throughout the boot, the sole is relatively thin, and a source of heat loss during our super cold days out in the field.
 As a result, we're not sure if the -25 degree temperature rating claim is correct, as we quickly lost heat when temperatures were around zero degrees, and our feet were left cold.

-That said, we also didn't have the opportunity to test in these super cold conditions.
-Overall, this boot earns a five out of ten for warmth.
-While it's not as warm as Our Top Pick for Severe Weather, the Sorel Joan of Arctic or the Keen Durand Polar, with 400-grams of insulation, it's certainly not one of the coldest boots either.
+That said, we also didn't have the opportunity to test in super cold conditions.
+While it's not as warm as Our Top Pick for Severe Weather, the Sorel Joan of Arctic or the toasty Oboz Bridger, it's not the coldest boots either.
 An excellent option for around-town wear in sub-zero temperatures.

 Boy were we surprised when we took this winter boot to the streets.
-Despite the super flexible synthetic upper being seemingly absorbent - it proved to be the opposite!
-It earns an average score of six out of ten.
+Despite the super flexible synthetic upper being seemingly absorbent — it proved to be the opposite!
 When we stood a local lake and marched around for a few minutes, no water penetrated through the seams.
 The upper is indeed waterproof.
 It wasn't until we went a little deeper and water seeped in where the tongue met the body of the boot.
-This happened with most boots tested including the Sorel Tofino II, one of the most waterproof boots tested.
+This happened with most boots tested.

 This boot is exceptional in snow.
-The faux-fur collar also found in the Sorel Joan of Arctic and Keen Durand Polar kept out blowing snow while the upper protected even after walking around for hours.
+The faux-fur collar kept out blowing snow while the upper protected even after walking around for hours.
 Overall, we are impressed with the weather protection of this fabric-based boot.

 Comfort & Fit

 As the lightest boots tested (weighing less than a pound!), our group of testers said it hardly felt like it was on!
-As a result, it is recommended for all-day wear, similar to the ultralight Keen Elsa.
+As a result, we recommend it for all-day wear.
 We also love its fur-lined interior that made stepping into this boot quite cozy, generating warmth on the go.

 While we love the comfort features, this boot has quite a tight fit.
 When trying to pair it with a pair of woolly socks, we could hardly wear the boots because they were too tight.
 The toe box is narrow and doesn't have a whole lot of volume.

-Also, the heel is super tight and small in comparison to other size nine boots in this review.
-While those with narrow feet love this boot, wide-footed ladies may want to look into a wider boot like the UGG Cecile or Keen Elsa.
+Also, the heel is super tight and small in comparison to other boots in this review.
+While those with narrow feet love this boot, wider-footed ladies may want to look into the Keen Elsa.
 We would also recommend sizing up a half or even full size depending on the width of your feet.

 Ease of Use

 Pulling on this boot is not super easy.
-The interior is lined with a super plush faux-fur that catches socks.
+The interior is lined with a super plush faux-fur that catches on the fabric of your socks.
 The shaft of the boot is not stiff, so both hands are needed to open up the less voluminous opening.
-It earns a five out of ten in this category.

-While it's harder to put on, we did like that the lacing system is simple with just one simple pull.
-It locks the boot into place and doesn't move for miles.
-This is similar to all other contenders in this review except for our Editors' Choice winner, the North Face Shellista II.
-If you prefer a laceless boot, check out the Kamik Momentum, our Editors' Choice winner.
+While it's harder to put on, we did like that the lacing system can be tightened with just one simple pull.
+It locks the boot into place and doesn't move for hours.
+If you prefer a laceless boot, check out the Kamik Momentum.

 Half of our testers think this boot is super cute, while others don't like it at all.
-We did not receive many compliments on the street, but in round-table discussions of this boot, we noticed a straight up did in subjective thoughts on style.
-As a result, it earned a six out of ten for this division in opinion.
+It did not receive a lot of compliments on the street, a result, it scores about average in this metric.

 The faux-fur collar offers cute stylings while the baffles loaded with insulation add a little flair.
-The 11-inch shaft height looks great with a pair of leggings or can be put under a pair of boot-leg jeans.
+And, the 11-inch boot can fit under a pair of boot-leg jeans.
 While this boot can complete an outfit, there are some cuter options out there.
-Specifically, be sure to check out the UGG Cecile, our Top Pick for Style, or the Keen Elsa.
+Specifically, be sure to check out the Keen Elsa.

-This boot is quite versatile because of its level of warmth, protection, and comfort.
+This boot is quite versatile because of its level of light weight, protection, and comfort.
 Take it with you on a light hike over less technical terrain or just simply wear it around town.
 Just be careful with temperatures dip into the double digits.

-Priced at $140, this boot is of decent value.
-While other boots have better protection and warmth for less, like our Best Buy award winner for just $90, this model stands out for it's super flexible and lightweight design.
+Priced at $140, this boot is a decent value.
+While other boots have better protection and warmth for less, like the Columbia Ice Maiden II, our Best Buy award winner for just $80, this model stands out for it's super flexible and lightweight design.
 If this is what you seek, we think the price is right.

 Take this super flexible boot anywhere!
 Wear it to work, on a trail, or around town.
 It's versatile, protective and warm.
 A great winter wear option.